containers/podman/docs/podman-run.1.md

 **--pod**=*name*

 Run container in an existing pod.
-If you want podman to make the pod for you, preference the pod name with `new:`.
+If you want Podman to make the pod for you, preference the pod name with `new:`.
 To make a pod with more granular options, use the `podman pod create` command before creating a container.
 If a container is run with a pod, and the pod has an infra-container, the infra-container will be started before the container is.